pmsoftware/dbfit/CONTRIBUTING.md

 		File -> Import -> General -> Existing Projects into workspace

 	Select the Java code root directory.
-E.g:
+E.g.:
 		`C:\dbfit\dbfit-java` (Windows)
 		`/dbfit/dbfit-java`   (Linux)

 	Check the `Search for nested projects` box.

 	Uncheck `dfit-java` (parent) project from the search results.

 	Click `Finish`.

 	Ensure all of the DbFit projects are set to use the correct JDK compliance settings by right-clicking on each project -> Properties -> Java Compiler.

 	#### Building